zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

   * Service related properties which include endpoints, relative paths, or API documentation definitions.
   * Environment related properties which include host names, ports, context etc.

-Execution environment related properties should be provided by additional configuration mechanisms that are specific to the target execution environment.
-Execution environment related properties for development deployments on a local machine differ with those properties on a mainframe system.
+Provide Execution environment related properties through additional configuration mechanisms that are specific to the target execution environment.
+Execution environment related properties for development deployments on a local machine differ from those properties on a mainframe system.

   * In a development environment, provide execution environment related properties in an additional `YAML` file with the system property in the following format:
     ```